 - Make sure you can see everywhere in the store

 - Use security devices (dye tags, RF tags, electronic gates, alarms)

 - Use a camera system even if its only a dummy camera

 - Keep cheaper items in the front of the store and expensive merchandise in the back

 - Pay attention to your own employees (they could be the culprits)

-- Get a safe for high dollar items
+- Get a safe or locking display case for high dollar items

 - Shoplifters are very crafty, so stay informed about their latest tricks